TereBts/alura/README.md

 * The navigation bar is identical in all pages and links to all relevant pages of the website.
 It has a hover effect which changes color to provide feedback to the user.

+* The 'contact' link in the naviation links to the contact information contained in the site footer

+* The sign up page is presented as a button to differentiate it from the rest of the navigation menu as an important page in the website and encourage the user to be drawn to it.

 * **Footer**
 ![Footer image](/assets/readme-files/alura-footer.png)